-When someone is not intrinsically motivated, you can still motivate them effectively knowing which type of extrinsic motivation they have.
+Therefore, even when a person does not have intrinsic desire, you can still motivate them effectively, knowing which type of extrinsic motivation is at play.

 1. External Regulation

-External regulation means you do something to satisfy an external demand or receive an externally imposed reward.
+External regulation means you do something to satisfy an external demand or receive external incentives.

-An example would be a student who tries hard to get a good grade to receive a toy from his parents as a reward.
-Although the behavior is intentional, it is controlled by an external contingency.
+An example would be a student who studies hard to get good grades to receive material rewards from his parents.

-An externally regulated behavior is experienced as controlled rather than autonomous.
+A person experiences an externally regulated behavior as controlled by external pressure rather than autonomous.

-This type of extrinsic motivation is typically used to contrast with intrinsic motivation and is the least desirable type.
+External regulation is the least desirable type of motivation and is typically used to contrast with intrinsic motivation.

 2. Introjected Regulation

 Introjection means taking in the cause of doing something but not fully accepting it.